 For help to prepare for the Essay Bee, please go to Preparation.

 For any questions regarding the Essay Bee, go to FAQ.

-The primary goal of NSF contests is to foster the spirit of competition and learning among the youth.
+The primary goal of NorthSouth Foundation contests is to foster the spirit of competition and learning among the youth.
 Parents and children should focus on the joy of learning and interacting with other writing participants rather than on the possible outcome of the contest.
-Specifically, the NSF Essay contest is intended to encourage writing skills, which demand quick thinking, good organization of ideas and cohesive writing style.
+Specifically, the NorthSouth Foundation Essay contest is intended to encourage writing skills, which demand quick thinking, good organization of ideas and cohesive writing style.